How to Make Money on Amazon – Step By Step Guide To The 11 Best Ways

-- Getting the right designer – Find designers on UpWork to get the biggest bang for your buck.
+- Getting the right designer – Find designers on Upwork to get the biggest bang for your buck.
 To attract good designers, be as detailed as possible in your project description.
 Also, promise them steady work over time and give 5-star reviews if you like their work.

-5. Self Publishing books via Amazon Kindle
+6. Make Money Self Publishing books via Amazon Kindle

 Freelance writers struggle with the problem of clients.
 They need clients who will supply them with paid work.
 Without clients, writing will be nothing more than just a hobby to them.

 The Amazon Kindle Direct Publishing allows writers to profit from their self-published work without relying on clients for their income.
-You need to upload your work on Amazon and sell the book from there.
-Now of course, you need to start marketing your book.
-Most books won’t sell unless you promote it and start getting reviews.
+You need to upload your work on Amazon and sell the book from there (and you can also promote it on your site using WordPress Amazon book plugins).

-If you want to see the steps I recommend for launching a book on Amazon Kindle, read this guide I wrote: how I earned $100 a day by self-publishing a book on Amazon.
+If you want to see the steps I recommend for launching a book on Amazon Kindle, read this guide I wrote: how I earned $100 a day by self-publishing a Kindle book on Amazon.